 Staffordshire stoneware (a light buff throwing body, with a slight natural fleck)

 Fine vulcan black (beautiful dark clay body for both throwing and handbuilding)

 Medium vulcan black (similar to the fine, more highly grogged)

 Craft crank (a coarse handbuilding body)

 Only clay bought from us can be fired in our inclusive membership firings.
 This ensures that only the right temperature and composition clays make their way into our kilns, to prevent damage to equipment and other members’ work.

 Glazes: Turning Earth provides 16 different glazes in different colours and textures.
 These are all stoneware-fired glazes and suitable for the standard firings provided as part of your membership.
 Use of the glazes is included in the membership fee.

 To protect the equipment and other people’s work, if you would like to fire your own glazes, these must be test fired and approved by the studio manager before use in a communal firing, and then clearly labelled.

 Glaze must be applied correctly before we will fire it, and there should be at least a half centimetre clearance around the bottom of each item unless it is placed on a member’s own firing bat.
 This is to prevent damage to the kiln shelves from running glazes.

-Wheels: Turning Earth has 16 new style Shimpo Whisper wheels.
+Wheels: Turning Earth has 21 Shimpo wheels.
 These are - true to their name - extraordinarily quiet, and can maintain a smooth speed even when centering a heavy load.